German Christmas Markets: Everything You Need to Know

 • Knitted goods: don’t be afraid if you forgot your gloves or your scarf at home.
 You’ll find a huge variety of knitted goods to keep you warm not only during the Christmas market but through the whole season.

-The Decorations: The Cities And Market Vendors Showcase Their Creative Ideas
+The Decorations: The Cities and Market Vendors Showcase Their Creative Ideas

 Look around you – every city and every market stall have given their best to decorate their space in the most creative way possible.
 Some of the decorations are real gems.